open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ## Meter provider

-A `MeterProvider` instance can be obtained by initializing and configuring an OpenTracing Metrics SDK.
+A `MeterProvider` instance can be obtained by initializing and configuring an OpenTelemetry Metrics SDK.
 This document does not specify how to construct an SDK, only that they must implement the `MeterProvider`.
 Once configured, the application or library chooses whether it will use a global instance of the `MeterProvider`